By Michel Langlois / Photo : Marc Brakels

 Where does underwater hockey come from?

-Invented in England in 1954 by the late Mr. Alan Blake, who passed away on August 14, 2000, underwater hockey was first introduced in the Commonwealth.
-The sport was born out of the need for diving enthusiasts to stay in shape during the winter.
-Long before the first official regulations appeared in the mid-1960s, friendly matches were held between clubs.
-In the early days, the game was very basic and consisted of pushing a brass puck with a small wooden fork.
+Invented in England in 1954 by Alan Blake, underwater hockey was born out of the need for diving enthusiasts to keep in shape during the winter.
+Long before the appearance of its first official regulations in the mid-1960s, friendly matches between clubs were held.
+At the very beginning, the very rudimentary game consisted simply of pushing a brass washer with a small wooden fork.
+It is twenty years later that the equipment is refined and improved.
+In Quebec, it was Rodrigue Sarrazin who brought underwater hockey to the province some thirty years ago, following a diving trip to the United States.

 How do we play?